xebia/VisualReview/README.md

 access from the cloud, enterprise support and more.
 We will release more details in the future.
 In the meantime, you can contact us at [visualreview@xebia.com](mailto:visualreview@xebia.com) to receive updates.

+## How to contribute
+To run or build the project from source, see [this wiki page](https://github.com/xebia/VisualReview/wiki/Building-and-running-from-source).

 ## Original authors and maintainers
 We'd like to acknowledge the original authors of this project, from before version 0.1 and beyond: